jpivarski-talks/2019-04-08-picscie-numpy/README.md

 conda install numpy pandas matplotlib scikit-learn awkward numba

 # maybe: only used for one or two things that may be skipped
-conda install dask distributed python-graphviz uproot cython pybind11 pillow libnuma psutil
+conda install dask distributed python-graphviz uproot cython pybind11 pillow psutil

 # get the lessons and start the notebook
 git clone https://github.com/jpivarski/2019-04-08-picscie-numpy.git